LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification

 Long reasoning tasks have gained significant attention recently due to their ability to enable models to perform complex reasoning and problem-solving over extended outputs~\cite{qwen2024qwq, openai2024o1}.
 In these tasks, while the prefix input is often relatively short, the generated output can be extremely long, posing unique challenges in terms of efficiency and token acceptance.
 Our method is particularly well-suited for addressing these challenges, effectively handling scenarios with long outputs.
 It is worth mentioning that MagicDec is not suitable for such long-output scenarios because the initial inference stage of the long reasoning task is not the same as the traditional long-context task.
 In long reasoning tasks, where the prefix is relatively short, the draft model in MagicDec will completely degrade into the target model, failing to achieve acceleration.

-We evaluate our method on the QwQ-32B model using the widely used benchmark AIME24 dataset, with a maximum output length set to 32k tokens.
-The results, illustrated in Figure~\ref{fig:qwq}, demonstrate a significant improvement in both generation speed and average acceptance tokens.
-Specifically, our method achieves a generation rate of 42.63 tokens/s, 2.25$\times$ higher than the strong \texttt{Flash Attention} baseline's 18.92 tokens/s, and an average of 3.82 average acceptance tokens.
+We evaluate our method on the QwQ-32B model using four widely used benchmarks with a maximum output length set to 32k tokens.
+The results, illustrated in Table~\ref{tab:qwq}, demonstrate a significant improvement in both generation speed and average acceptance tokens.
+Specifically, our method achieves a generation rate of around 45 tokens/s, 2.34$\times$ higher than the strong \texttt{Flash Attention} baseline, and an average of 3.81 average acceptance tokens.
 Notably, QwQ-32B with \textsc{LongSpec} achieves even lower latency than the standard 7B model with \texttt{Flash Attention}, demonstrating that our method effectively accelerates the long reasoning model.
 These findings not only highlight the effectiveness of our method in the long reasoning task but also provide new insights into lossless inference acceleration for the o1-like model.
-We believe that speculative decoding will play a crucial role in accelerating this type of model in the future.
+We believe speculative decoding will play a crucial role in accelerating this type of model in the future.